I’m Vivian.

 Synergy of Ideas

 Our respective internal team was randomized; mine comprised of the designers out of the NYC office.
 Home field advantage, let's go!
-Since the hackathon was holiday themed, our team names had to reflect that; we decided on "The Silent Knights."The team complied ideas on a Miro board and then voted on the idea based on tech lift and inclusivity.
-Some ideas we had were wrapping paper pattern generator, create a holiday song using an AI music sequencer, and bake your own cookie.In the end, we were tied between "Build a snowman/gingerbread house" and "What do the holidays mean to you?"
-After having a brief discussion, the latter won.Spoiler alert: It was my idea 😀I was mainly inspired by three things: an online game called Kind Words, a traveling art installation called Strangers Project, and Humans of New York.We called ours Holiday Voices.
+Since the hackathon was holiday themed, our team names had to reflect that; we decided on "The Silent Knights."The team complied ideas on a Miro board and voted based on tech lift and inclusivity.
+Some ideas we had included a wrapping paper pattern generator, create a holiday song using an AI music sequencer, and bake your own cookie.We tied between "Build a snowman/gingerbread house" and "What do the holidays mean to you?" and ultimately chose the latter.Spoiler alert: It was my idea 😀I was inspired by three things: an online game called Kind Words, a traveling art installation called Strangers Project, and Humans of New York.We called ours Holiday Voices.

 A Cozy Digital Pocket